javiergayala/MMM-mqtt/README.md

 This is an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
 It provides the ability to subscribe to MQTT topics and display them.

 ## Installation
+1. Ensure that you have the necessary libraries/clients for mqtt installed on the computer that will be running this extension.
+(For example, running `sudo apt-get install mosquitto mosquitto-clients` on Debian-based distributions.)
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/javiergayala/MMM-mqtt.git`.
+2. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/javiergayala/MMM-mqtt.git`.
 A new folder will appear, likely called `MMM-mqtt`.
 Navigate into it.
-2. Execute `npm install` to install the node dependencies.
+3. Execute `npm install` to install the node dependencies.

 ## Using the module